Inflectra/spira-documentation/docs/Spira-User-Manual/Incident-Tracking.md

 ### Creating Requirement from Incidents

 Sometimes you may have enhancements logged that now need to be converted into formal requirements.
 This may be useful for sprint planning or so test cases and tasks can be made from it.
-There is a shortcut to create new requirements from selected incidents (1 or more); and it automatically creates an association between each new requirement and the corresponding incident.
+There is a shortcut to create new requirements from selected incidents (1 or more); and it automatically creates an association between each new requirement and the corresponding incident.[^rq-in]

 To use this feature:

 - select the checkboxes of the incidents you want to convert
 - click Tools \> Convert Into Requirements

-Read about what information is copied from the incident to the requiement [below](#how-a-requirement-gets-created-from-an-incident).

 ### Printing Items